Thomas-A-Reinert/WordPress-Developer-Checklist/PULL_REQUEST_TEMPLATE.md

 ## Description

 Please include a summary of the change and which issue is fixed.
-If possible refer to the issue number like that Thomas-A-Reinert/WordPress-Developer-Checklist#2 .
+If possible refer to the issue number like that:
+- Thomas-A-Reinert/WordPress-Developer-Checklist#2

 Please also include relevant motivation and context.
 List any dependencies that are required for this change.

-Fixes # (issue)

 ## Type of change